 - Applicants must complete the online application form below.
 The two letters of recommendation must be mailed or hand-delivered.
-Complete applications will include the application form, the essay and two letters of recommendation (with forms attached) and a resume.
+Complete applications will include the application form, the essay, two letters of recommendation (with forms attached) and a resume.
 Only complete applications will be reviewed.

 - Applicants must submit an essay (double-spaced, one to two pages).
 Please tell the scholarship committee about the qualities of Ms. Elaine Gallagher that you possess, providing specific examples.
 Include the plans you have for your work in the field of education.

 - Please request that two persons write letters of recommendation for you.
 One recommendation should be from a faculty member in education at Saint Xavier University.
 The second recommendation should be from someone external to the University and who knows your professional or volunteer work related to education or one of your current or previous science instructors.
 The letters of recommendation should be sent directly to the address below, postmarked by December 15 or hand delivered by December 15 to WAC G-203:

 Saint Xavier University